knpuniversity/FOSUserBundle/knpu/customize-events.md

 and `REGISTRATION_FAILURE`.
 Each of these represents a *hook* point where we can add custom logic.

-In this case, if you look closely, you can see that after dit ispatches an event called `REGISTRATION_SUCCESS`, below, it checks to see if the `$event` has a response set on it.
+In this case, if you look closely, you can see that after it dispatches an event called `REGISTRATION_SUCCESS`, below, it checks to see if the `$event` has a response set on it.
 If it does not, it redirects to the confirmation page.
 But if it *does*, it uses that response.